deficollective/defiscan/src/content/protocols/compound-v2.md

 ![Overview of the compound protocol](diagrams/compound-v2-overview.png)

 The `CErc20Delegator` is the proxy layer for ERC20 markets in Compound v2.
 Each market is defined by it's own proxy contract.
-It holds all the market’s storage (balances, allowances, reserves, etc.) and forwards calls to a shared CErc20Delegate implementation.
+It holds all the market’s storage (balances, allowances, reserves, etc.) and forwards calls to a shared `CErc20Delegate` implementation.
 Its admin (the Timelock) can swap out that implementation to upgrade market logic without redeploying each market or migrating user funds.
 A malicious upgrade could hijack all funds in a market.

 The `Comptroller` is the risk management layer of the Compound protocol; it determines how much collateral a user is required to maintain, and whether (and by how much) a user can be liquidated.
 Each time a user interacts with a cToken, the `Comptroller` is asked to approve or deny the transaction.
 The `Comptroller` maps user balances to prices (via the `PriceOracle`) to risk weights (called _Collateral Factors_) to make its determinations.

 # Dependencies

 Compound v2 relies on Chainlink oracle feeds to price collateral and base assets in the system.
 It doesn’t have a full secondary oracle feed or liveness checks, but its `PriceOracle` contract does include a minimal “fallback” feature: if an administrator has set a _fixedPrice_ for a given asset, then _getUnderlyingPrice_ will return this hard-coded price in case of error on the primary price source.
-This allows the protocol to continue operating with a sane collateral price if the main feed is down or misbehaving, preventing total system paralysis.
+This allows the protocol to continue operating with a sane collateral price if the configured price feed is down or misbehaving, preventing total system paralysis.

 While this mitigates some possible oracle failures, it does not constitute a satisfying fallback solution for a centralized oracle such as Chainlink.
 The oracle can still act in malicious ways or have failures that result in non-zero prices, which would not be covered by the current solution.

-`PiceOracle` fetches prices from Chainlink Price Feeds when requested for a specific cToken.
-The Chainlink oracle system itself is upgradeable and achieves a _High centralization_ risk score as discussed in a separate report [here](https://www.defiscan.info/protocols/chainlink-oracles).
+`PiceOracle` fetches prices from Chainlink Price Feeds when requested for a specific `cToken`.
+The Chainlink oracle system itself is upgradeable and achieves a _High_ centralization risk score as discussed in a separate report [here](https://www.defiscan.info/protocols/chainlink-oracles).

 The [Compound community multisig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c) has the ability to update the configs on the Price Feed.
 The multisig has the flexibility toupdate price feed, add / remove markets or fixed price for market.

 # Governance

-The Compound protocol is governed and upgraded by `COMP` token-holders, using three distinct components; the `COMP` token, governance module (`GovernorBravo`), and Timelock.
-Together, these contracts allow the community to propose, vote, and implement changes through the administrative functions of a cToken or the `Comptroller`.
+The Compound protocol is governed and upgraded by `COMP` token-holders, using three distinct components; the `COMP` token, governance module (`GovernorBravo`), and `Timelock`.
+Together, these contracts allow the community to propose, vote, and implement changes through the administrative functions of a `cToken` or the `Comptroller`.
 Proposals can modify system parameters, support new markets, or add entirely new functionality to the protocol.

 `COMP` token-holders can delegate their voting rights to themselves, or an address of their choice.

 Governor Bravo is the governance module of the protocol; it allows addresses with more than 25,000 `COMP` to propose changes to the protocol; any address can lock 100 `COMP` to create an _Autonomous Proposal_, which becomes a governance proposal after being delegated 25,000 `COMP` .The minimum number of votes required for an account to create a proposal is set via `proposalThreshold`.
 This can be changed through governance.

 When a governance proposal is created, it enters a 2-day review period, after which voting weights are recorded and voting begins.
-Voting lasts for 3 days, addresses that held voting weight, at the start of the proposal, invoked through the `getpriorvotes` function, can submit their votes. if a majority, and at least 400,000 votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
+Voting lasts for 3 days, addresses that held voting weight, at the start of the proposal, invoked through the `getpriorvotes` function, can submit their votes.
+If a majority, and at least 400,000 votes are cast for the proposal, it is queued in the `Timelock`, and can be implemented 2 days later.
 In total, any change to the protocol takes at least one week.

 [Source](https://docs.compound.finance/v2/governance/)